 Looking back at the report, it states, "Businesses owned by black women tend to be significantly smaller on average than other business ownership identified by race and gender.
 However, research shows that these microbusinesses provide valuable contributions to local economies.
 Research also shows that an increase in entrepreneurial activity is associated with faster local economic growth, provides a potential pathway to developing economically challenged communities, and provides local jobs and improves the tax base."

-By Partnering with Black Women Business Owners of America, you have a direct impact on community building, entrepreneurship ecosystem building with a currently under represented group with the highest growth rate in the nation, contribute to directly and indirectly developing the local economy.
+By Partnering with Black Women Business Owners of America, you have a direct impact on community building, entrepreneurship ecosystem building with a currently under represented group with the highest growth rate in the nation, contribute to directly and indirectly developing the local, state, and national economy.

-Because Black Women Business Owners of America is NOT a tax exempt organization, but an LLC, your partnership with us is not a charitable contribution.
-Therefore, not it is not another organization dipping into your limited contribution funds.
-Partnering with BWBO America is a marketing expense that provides companies five specific opportunities:
+Because Black Women Business Owners of America is a 501c3 tax exempt organization.
+Your tax deductible partnership with us provides companies five specific opportunities:

 Advertise your business with those in our vast network in-person & online locally, statewide and nationally